redis/redis-doc/topics/cluster-spec.md

     -MOVED 3999 127.0.0.1:6381

 The error includes the hash slot of the key (3999) and the ip:port of the instance that can serve the query.
-The client need to reissue the query to the specified node, specified by IP address and port.
+The client needs to reissue the query to the specified node's IP address and port.
 Note that even if the client waits a long time before reissuing the query, and in the meantime the cluster configuration changed, the destination node will reply again with a MOVED error if the hash slot 3999 is now served by another node.
 The same happens if the contacted node had no updated information.

-So while from the point of view of the cluster nodes are identified by IDs we try to simply our interface with the client just exposing a map between hash slots and Redis nodes identified by IP:port pairs.
+So while from the point of view of the cluster nodes are identified by IDs we try to simplify our interface with the client just exposing a map between hash slots and Redis nodes identified by IP:port pairs.

 The client is not required to, but should try to memorize that hash slot 3999 is served by 127.0.0.1:6381.
-This way once a new command needs to be issued it can compute the hash slot of the target key and pick the right node with higher chances.
+This way once a new command needs to be issued it can compute the hash slot of the target key and have a greater chance of choosing the right node.

-An alternative is to just refresh the whole client-side cluster layout when a MOVED redirection is received, using the `CLUSTER NODES` or `CLUSTER SLOTS` commands, since when a redirection is encountered, likely multiple slots were reconfigured, not just one, so to update the configuration as soon as possible for the client is often the best strategy.
+An alternative is to just refresh the whole client-side cluster layout using the `CLUSTER NODES` or `CLUSTER SLOTS` commands when a MOVED redirection is received.
+When a redirection is encountered, it is likely multiple slots were reconfigured rather than just one, so updating the client configuration as soon as possible is often the best strategy.

-Note that when the Cluster is stable (no ongoing changes in the configuration), eventually all the clients will obtain a map of hash slots -> nodes, making the cluster efficient, with clients directly addressing the right nodes without redirections nor proxies or other single point of failure entities.
+Note that when the Cluster is stable (no ongoing changes in the configuration), eventually all the clients will obtain a map of hash slots -> nodes, making the cluster efficient, with clients directly addressing the right nodes without redirections, proxies or other single point of failure entities.

 A client **must be also able to handle -ASK redirections** that are described later in this document, otherwise it is not a complete Redis Cluster client.